South Africa’s first regulated broker-matcher

 Forex market hours explained by Investopedia show how each session overlaps and why timing matters.

-It’s four overlapping sessions, each shaped by the financial centres driving it.
+It has four overlapping sessions, each shaped by the financial centres that drive it.

 For South African traders, knowing the characteristics of each session matters just as much as knowing when it opens and closes.